 NPR's Tom Goldman has followed Armstrong's career and his fall from grace.
 He joins us now.
 Hey there, Tom.

 CORNISH: So tell us more about what Oprah had to say today.

 GOLDMAN: Well, not a lot of substance at least, as in what exactly did Armstrong say in the interview.
 Obviously that's by design.
 This is all a tease until Thursday night, when Armstrong will, we are told and as you said, admit that he used banned drugs during his cycling career.
-Now that still may be a shock to some, although a growing number of people have a similar reaction as Lynn Zinser of The New York Times, who wrote today: Lance Armstrong admitted using banned drugs, in other news the world is round.
+Now that still may be a shock to some, although a growing number of people have a similar reaction as Lynn Zinser of The New York Times, who wrote today: Lance Armstrong admitted using banned drugs; in other news, the world is round.

 CORNISH: Tom, what would be the benefits to Lance Armstrong of confessing?

-GOLDMAN: It depends on how deep is confession goes.
+GOLDMAN: It depends on how deep this confession goes.
 Now, Winfrey said today that Armstrong, as you mentioned, was forthcoming; that he met the moment; that she was satisfied by the answers.
 The New York Times is reporting that in the interview, Armstrong rebuts the claim that he was leader of a doping program; that he merely did what his teammates were doing.

 CORNISH: And what about those lawsuits that Lance Armstrong has been facing?
 Where do those stand?